muratk5n/thirdwave/en/README.md

 ---

 Why did Rudolph Diesel not continue with ammonia engines?
-Production of NH3 at huge amounts was probably a factor.
+Production of NH3 in huge amounts was probably a factor.
 Refining crude oil, especially of a certain kind, isn't too hard.
 But that was a long time ago, we had a long time to work on ammonia production tech, plus there is new urgency around the issue.